[ ESO ]

 QC links:

 HAWK-I was commissioned during Periods 79 and 80 and then began operations at the start of P81.
 Since then it has sufferred to varying degrees from several problems which afect the quality of the data.
-This page summarises the different problems that have affected the data quality with an indication of which periods of time the different problems have affected the data.
-Details for each page are provided in spearate web pages for each problem, and are linked to from this page.
+This page summarizes these problems.
+Details are provided in spearate web pages.
+They are linked from this page.

 Features...